Key Takeaway

 How Tirzepatide Works

 Tirzepatide is a dual-action medication that activates both GLP-1 and GIP receptors.
 These are hormone pathways involved in blood sugar management, appetite regulation, and gastric motility.
-By engaging both receptor types, tirzepatide achieves robust effects on weight reduction and glucose control.
+By engaging both receptor types, tirzepatide achieves strong effects on weight reduction and glucose control.
+For a complete cost breakdown, see our cheapest tirzepatide options.

 Administered as a once-weekly subcutaneous injection, tirzepatide has become a popular option for weight loss and type 2 diabetes management.
 Clinical data show that it can produce weight reductions of 15% or more of total body weight in many patients.